merenlab/merenlab.org/tutorials/infant-gut/index.md

 You just read about four different ways to visualize the single-nucleotide variability profiles with anvi'o.
 We are done here.

-## Chapter VI: Genes and genomes across metagenomes
+## Chapter VII: Genes and genomes across metagenomes

 In the previous sections of this tutorial we recovered an *E. faecalis* genome from an infant gut metagenome.